clueson/Portfolio/readme.txt

 data into a database, then retreives the data and then is displayed in the UI.
 The appllication makes use of the MVVM pattern, SQL Lite, LINQ to SQL, Commanding, IPropertyNotifyChanged, Custom renderers, behaviours, Property binding in XAML, resources, Dependency properties, there are faults with this application which is an ongoing unfinnished project.
-UWP has a file save fault which has yet o be resolved, android and IOS part of this function seems to work.
+UWP has a file save fault which has yet to be resolved, android and IOS part of this function seems to work.